SkyFlare108/SkyFlareAI-Frontend/README.md

 # SkyFlareAI-Frontend
-The In-Progress FrontEnd Application for the SkyFlareAI Chatbot Application
+The In-Progress React Frontend Application for the SkyFlareAI Chatbot Application

 #Installation
 ```bash